‘AGT’ Judge Gabrielle Union Stuns In A Skimpy Black Bikini While Cuddling Up To Dwyane Wade

 This certainly isn’t the first look the loved-up couple – who are parents to 9-month-old daughter Kaavia James – have given fans when it comes to their most recent luxury vacation, though.

-As The Inquisitr reported earlier this week, Gabrielle recently treated her 13.8 million followers on the social media site to a very cute picture of herself and husband Dwyane sharing a big hug on the boat as she once again showed off her impressive bikini body in a two-piece.
+As The Inquisitr reported earlier this week, Gabrielle recently treated her 13.8 million followers on the social media site to a very cute picture of herself and Dwyane sharing a big hug on the boat as she once again showed off her impressive bikini body in a two-piece.